 In El Salvador, NIMD works with a country office based in San Salvador

 In Honduras, NIMD works with a country office stationed in Tegucigalpa

 In Guatemala, NIMD works with a country office in Guatemala City, which also acts as a regional office for Central America.

 In Indonesia, NIMD’s partner is Kemitraan – Partnership for Governance Reform.

 In Myanmar, NIMD and Demo Finland jointly founded the Myanmar School of Politics (MySoP)

 - South Caucasus

-In the South Caucasus (Georgia, Armenia, Azerbaijan), NIMD works with a regional office in Tbilisi, Georgia
+In the South Caucasus (Georgia, Armenia, Azerbaijan), NIMD works the Eastern European Centre for Multiparty Democracy (EECMD)

 In Tunisia, NIMD’s partner is the Centre des Etudes Méditerranéennes et Internationales (CEMI)